awn1/content/Utils/xlogs/README.md

 * `engine`: Generate a URL to conveniently search logs...
 * `tenant`: Generate a URL to conveniently search logs...
+* `ask-permissions`: Send a permission request to the ...

 ### `log engine`